aptech/docs/docs/CR-output.rst

     If the name of the file is to be taken from a string variable, the name of the string must be preceded by the ``^`` (caret) operator..

-    The default file name is *output.out*.
+    The default file name is :file:`output.out`.

 :on, off, reset: (*literal*) mode flag: